NicharNET/UNIB-4IZ236-Football-league/README.md

 On the similar principle works the transformation to PDF with a watermark.
 In the beginning, there is generated a table of contents with links to particular pages.
 Each team is rendered to the separated page.
 Last few pages have generated tables with the best players.

 This transformation is three times more verbose than the previous one because of the design redefinition since CSS can not be used to this kind of transformation.
 However, unlike the used elemenets, the principle is pretty identical.
-A breif example of a block summary of the best goalkeepers follows:
+A really shortened example of a block summary of the best goalkeepers follows:

-<details><summary>The best goalkeepers template</summary>
+<details><summary>The best goalkeepers template (49 lines)</summary>

 ```XML
 <xsl:template name="bestPlayers">